mds5793/xPort/README.md

 @return - Use this to describe the expected result of your function and any values that are returned.
 ```

-#### If there is no equivalent class, struct or function OR the @exception tag is used then it should throw the following error:
+#### If there is no equivalent class, struct or function OR the @exception tag is used then it should throw the following exception:
 ```
 Error: No equivalent class, struct, or function in target API.
 Please provide your own implementation.
 ```